Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and

-To address our research questions, we conducted a mixed linear model regression analysis to examine the relationships within the dataset.
-Mixed linear models are particularly useful when dealing with nested structures\cite{schielzeth2013nested} and incorporating random effects \cite{bolker2015linear} as we have in this study. \za{Our approach focused on assessing the impact of cognitive forcing functions (CFF), and hallucinations on dependent variables such as quality of data and use of AI (Table \ref{tab:regression-use}).} In our analyses, hallucination indicates whether a hallucination is present in the AI-generated text presented in a task (Present, Absent) and CFF Present indicates whether the cognitive forcing function is present in a task (True, False). \za{To accommodate the hierarchical nature of our data, we created a person-task identifier by combining user and task-specific data, allowing us to introduce random intercepts for each user-task grouping.
-A generalized linear model was selected due to the hierarchical and nested structure of the data.}
+To address our research questions, we conducted a linear mixed-effects model (LMM) analysis to examine the relationships within the dataset while accounting for repeated measures at the task level.
+Mixed-effects models are particularly useful for handling hierarchical data structures \cite{schielzeth2013nested} and incorporating random effects \cite{bolker2015linear}, making them well-suited for our study, where each participant completed multiple tasks. \za{Our approach focused on assessing the impact of Cognitive Forcing Functions (CFF) (between-subjects), hallucination presence, and CFF presence (within-subjects) on dependent variables such as data quality and use of AI.
+To appropriately model repeated observations per user, we included random intercepts for each participant, allowing us to account for individual variability in baseline performance while preserving the structure of the 8 tasks per user.
+We used ANOVA-like significance testing on the fixed effects in our LMM by applying F-tests with Satterthwaite’s approximations for degrees of freedom, which provide more accurate significance estimates in mixed models by accounting for hierarchical dependencies.}

-The dataset consisted of 88 observations, with each observation belonging to a unique group represented by the combination of user and specific task.

-Table \ref{tab:regression_results_quality} shows the results of our mixed linear model regression of Hallucinations and Cognitive Forcing Functions on Data Quality to address \textbf{RQ1}.
-We find that the main effect of Hallucination is significant ($\beta$=-2.091, p < 0.05), with a negative effect on data quality, therefore we accept H1.
-We also find an interaction effect between the cognitive forcing function was present and the hallucination was present ($\beta$=1.136, p <0.05).
-Our Tukey Post-hoc analysis shows when there are hallucinations, the presence of cognitive forcing function results in higher data quality (M=4.81, SD=1.71) than when cognitive forcing function is absent (M=3.91,SD=1.80) (p=0.09).
-Since this is only marginally significant, we cannot accept H2.